-The sharing economic model focuses on the access to resources that improve efficiency, sustainability and enhances communities.
-Through countless apps and websites, it allows consumers to share, rent or buy smaller purchases, from goods, clothing, food, office spaces, rooms, and car rides, to larger ‘sharing’ assets such as houses, art, and boats.
+The sharing economic model focuses on access to resources that improve efficiency, sustainability and enhances communities.
+Through countless apps and websites, it allows consumers to share, rent or buy smaller purchases including:

 It wasn’t until 2011 that the sharing economy began to be more widely recognised, with TIME Magazine dubbing it one of the Ten Ideas That Will Change the World.
 With businesses such as Uber and Airbnb now driving the charge and becoming a force to be reckoned it (operating out of 78 and 192 countries respectively) the model has become a worldwide phenomenon.
 However, even with this unprecedented growth and seismic culture shift, there is still capacity for this model to develop and branch out even further.

 As the sharing economy continues to grow, it is changing the mindset of business leaders and has established a new blueprint for how organisations are run.
 This model has introduced concepts of connectivity, openness, and community, with businesses recognising the importance of sharing as an outward-facing touchpoint.
 Because of this economic model, in the past 10 years, we have seen a massive shift in ideology that has spread across the globe.